VISIONS is currently hiring a full-time Marketing Operations Director. Please see the job post here.

 VISIONS summer leaders are the backbone of our successful teen community service programs.
-We seek exceptional people who are hard-working and spirited.
+We seek exceptional people who are hard-working and spirited for our international community service program summer jobs.
 Our leader teams are comprised of individuals who are respectful of other cultures, have good judgement, and are positive role models for teenagers.
 Typical teams include teachers, graduate students, returned Peace Corps Volunteers, outdoor educators, carpenters and adventurers.

 A VISIONS leader is a team player first and foremost.
 We maintain a 1 to 4 or 5 leader to student ratio, including the Program Director.
 We place leaders in VISIONS program locations where their skills are the best fit, and also keeping in mind complementary leadership styles for a well-rounded team.